lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Standard

 Make an attack with +1 to hit.
-If successful, cast a spell with a range of touch and a speed of standard or faster against the same target.
+If the attack hits, cast a spell with a range of touch and a speed of standard or faster against the same target.
 The target gets a -2 penalty to resist that spell.
 That spell is cast as a part of this attack (so its cast speed is ignored).

 ## Taunt